Jhy9/Simple-substitution-cipher-solver/Documentation/Implementation.md

 ### Complexities
 Space complexity of solver is O(n) where n is the size of ciphered text.

 Time complexity of solver is approximately O(1).
-It is somewhat dependant on "difficulty" of ciphered text but that complexity cannot be properly described numerically.
+It is somewhat dependant on "difficulty" of ciphered text but that complexity cannot be described with O-notation.

 ## Large language models